 With its distinctive pale blue, whitewashed buildings and winding alleyways, Chefchaouen is a charming place with strong Andalusian connections.
 It was here that many Jews and Moors fled during the Spanish Inquisition.
-Highlights of our tour of the city include a short hike to the ruin of the “Spanish” mosque with its fantastic panoramic view; a visit to the Ras el-Ma, where city’s fresh water springs from the mountain; and a stroll through the wonderfully restored kasbah and gardens.
+Highlights of our tour of the city include a short hike to the ruin of the “Spanish” mosque with its fantastic panoramic view; a visit to the Ras el-Ma, where thebcity’s fresh water springs from the mountain; and a stroll through the wonderfully restored kasbah and gardens.
 Have evening to wander on your own through the medina shopping for handicrafts or lounging in one of the many outdoor cafés.
 (B)

 Day 5: Meknes – Volubilis – Fes

 Morning departure to Meknes, the “Versailles of Morocco”.
 Surrounded by high defensive walls with nine monumental gates, this city is impressive.
 Full of extravagant palaces, terraced parks and decorated mosques.
 Our visit of the city will include Bab Mansour, one of the finest ornamented gates in Morocco, Mausoleum of Moulay Ismail, resting place of admirer and most prolific builder of Meknes.
 Haras de Meknes – a huge stable complex, Habs Qara – underground cells that were allegedly used to house the sultan’s army of slaves.
 We continue to Volubilis, a UNESCO World Heritage Site.
 The Roman ruins of Volubilis are located in a valley filled with olive trees at the foot of the Atlas mountains.
 This once wealthy city has striking arches and columns and well-preserved mosaics.
 It is one of the best-preserved and most extensive Roman ruin sites in the world.
 Continue to Fes in the afternoon.
 (B)

 Tip: Moroccans enjoy a special tea called Atai, which is a mix of green tea, mint and sugar.
 Brewing and serving tea is considered an art form in Morocco and holds cultural significance.
 Guests are often offered tea and it is viewed as rude to not drink the popular beverage.